schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 This module supports enabling GuardDuty at the organization level which means that all new accounts that are created in, or added to, the organization are added as member accounts to the `audit` account GuardDuty detector.

 The feature can be controlled via the `aws_guardduty` variable and is enabled by default.
-The finding publishing frequency has been reduced from 6 hours to every 15 minutes, and the Malware Protection, Kubernetes and S3 Logs data sources are enabled out of the box.

-Note: In case you are migrating an existing AWS organization to this module, all existing accounts except for the `master` and `logging` accounts have to be enabled like explained [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_organizations.html#guardduty_add_orgs_accounts).
+Note: In case you are migrating an existing AWS organization to this module, all existing accounts except for the `management` and `logging` accounts have to be enabled like explained [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_organizations.html#guardduty_add_orgs_accounts).

 ## AWS KMS

-The module creates 3 AWS KMS keys, one for the master account, one for the audit account, and one for the log archive account.
-We recommend to further scope down the AWS KMS key policy in the master account by providing a secure policy using `kms_key_policy`.
+The module creates 3 AWS KMS keys, one for the management account, one for the audit account, and one for the log archive account.
+We recommend to further scope down the AWS KMS key policy in the management account by providing a secure policy using `kms_key_policy`.
 The default policy "Base Permissions" can be overwritten and should be limited to the root account only, for example by using the statement below:

 ```hcl
   statement {